AtomVM Internals

 CondVar *schedulers_cv

-bool ATOMIC scheduler_stop_all
+bool scheduler_stop_all

 SpinLock env_spinlock